Highlights of the Jewish Community Foundation’s storied history

 The Jewish Community Foundation was established in 1967 by dedicated leaders who envisioned a sustained future for the San Diego Jewish community.
 During the Foundation’s long and distinguished history, our assets, grants, funds and donor support tools have grown considerably.
 Below are a few highlights from the Foundation’s historical timeline.

 Incorporated in California as the Community Foundation of the United Jewish Federation.
-Herb Solomon was UJF Chairperson and Carl Essenoff was Founding President.
+Herb Solomon was UJF Chairperson and Carl Esenoff was Founding President.

 38 Donor Advised (Philanthropic) Funds

 First full-time Foundation Director hired – Dan Weinberg

 Foundation celebrates record year with assets reaching $8 million